Vampyros Lesbos: Limited Edition – Severin Films (Blu-ray/DVD Combo)

 Summary:

-Content-wise, Vampyros Lesbos bears more than a striking resemblance to Jess Franco’s last film with Harry Alan Towers, Count Dracula.
-With the main twist being that the protagonist role is switched from a man to a woman, Other influences that crop up during Franco’s gender bender Vampyros Lesbos include just a hint of the Marquis de Sade, which is another carryover from his Harry Alan Towers collaborations.
+Content-wise, Vampyros Lesbos bears more than a striking resemblance to Jess Franco’s last film with Harry Alan Towers, Count Dracula, the main twist being that the protagonist role is switched from a man to a woman.
+Other influences that crop up during Franco’s gender bender Vampyros Lesbos include just a hint of the Marquis de Sade, which is another carryover from his Harry Alan Towers collaborations.
 And all of these moments of sadness revolve around the character that Jess Franco portrays in Vampyros Lesbos.
-Influences aside, this is clearly a film that signaled that its auteur had finally broken through creatively and that everything that came before this film was merely a warm-up for what was yet to come from him.
+Influences aside, it is clearly a film that signaled that its auteur had finally broken through creatively and that everything that came before this film was merely a warm-up for what was yet to come from him.

 No matter how many times over the years that I have revisited Vampyros Lesbos, it is a film that has never lost any of its luster.
 And with each new viewing, my appreciation for the film continues to grow.
 Ultimately, Vampyros Lesbos is the ultimate Jess Franco film, and more than any other of his films, it captures the essence of his cinematic style.